apache/nuttx/configs/sama5d3x-ek/README.txt

     PB28 RXD1       PIO_USART1_RXD
     PB26 CTS1       PIO_USART1_CTS

-    NOTE: Debug TX and RX pins also go to the ADM3312EARU, but I am uncertain of the functionality.
+    NOTE: Debug TX (DTXD) and RX (DRXD) pins also are routed to the ADM3312EARU via non populated 0 Ohm resistors.
+Thus allowing one skilled with a soldering iron to choose which UART is level translated by the ADM3312EARU

     -------------------------------
     SAMA5 FUNCTION  NUTTX PIO